 As one of the world’s foremost exporters of cinnamon, nutmeg, cocoa and ginger, the intoxicating smells on this “Spice Isle” perfume the air and circulate liberally thanks to warm trade winds.
-Grenada is off-the-beaten tourist path and a great option for travelers looking for an authentic Caribbean getaway.
+Grenada weddings place you off-the-beaten tourist path with great options for an authentic getaway.
 The island has miles of preserved and unspoiled beaches and a lush rainforest-covered interior.
 Whether you want to swim the bright coral reefs or hike through gurgling riverbeds with curious monkeys at your feet, there are plenty of ways to experience Grenada.

-Couples wishing to marry in Grenada must have a valid passport, birth certificate, and single status form.
+Prior to a wedding in Grenada, couples must have a valid passport, birth certificate, and single status form.
 Divorce and death decrees are also required if applicable.
 Check with your Certified Destination Wedding Specialist for additional information.

 Travel Documents, Language & Currency

 Travelers to Grenada need a passport for entry onto the island.
 If you are a citizen of the US, visit travel.state.gov for more information on travel documents needed.
 For Canadian travelers, visit travel.gc.ca for relevant travel information.